isene/RTFM/README.md

 What other features can I cram into this file manager?

 ## What?
-RTFM is a file manager for the terminal written in Ruby.
-It lets you browse directories and view the content of directories and files.
-Files are syntax highlighted, images are shown in the terminal, videos are thumbnailed, etc.
+RTFM is a terminal file manager jam packed with features.

-You can bookmark and jump around easily, delete, rename, copy, symlink and move files.
-RTFM has a a wide range of other features.
-Read on for what it can do.
-RTFM consists of just one executable file and thereby easily ported across systems.
+Apart from viewing and manipulating directories, you get syntax highlighting of file content, image and video thumbnailing in the terminal, OpenAI integration, system info panel, git status, fzf and navi integration and much, much more.

-Note: RTFM works best with the (u)rxvt, xterm and Eterm terminal emulators.
+Note: RTFM (Ruby Terminal File Manager) works best with the (u)rxvt, xterm and Eterm terminal emulators.

 ## Features